alecmuffett/draft-muffett-end-to-end-secure-messaging/text/draft-muffett-end-to-end-secure-messaging-04.basic.md

 ## Recipient

-A "recipient" of a message is an entity which **MAY** ever be able to determine any PCASM for that message.
+A "recipient" of a message is an entity which **MAY** derive any PCASM for that message.
 Recipients of a message **MAY** exist outside of the set of intended recipients for that message.
+Means of derivation **MAY** include analysis of a larger corpus of messages.

 ## Sender